 ii) Goal / Need Relevance (in terms of social versus nonsocial or communicative relevance, etc.)

-In a number of research projects, I am trying to disentangle the effects of these three variables on brain activity, both on a temporal ([i]EEG) as well as a functional anatomical (fMRI) level.
-In doing so, I particularly focus on how the human brain represents an additional relevance category, namely:
+In a number of research projects, Dr Vrticka is trying to disentangle the effects of these three variables on brain activity, both on a temporal ([i]EEG) as well as a functional anatomical (fMRI) level.
+In doing so, a particular focus is directed on how the human brain represents an additional relevance category, namely:

 iv) Social (versus Nonsocial) Content